tjuuljensen/Home-Assistant-Contributions/README.md

 ### Package: Garmin Livetrack

-> **INPORTANT**: A major 2025 rewrite is in progress.
-I am testing continouosly and expected release is the end of February.
+> **IMPORTANT**: DOES NOT WORK in current form.
+A major 2025 rewrite is in progress since garmin rewrote their livetrack interface.

 > **What it’s for**: Integrates Garmin LiveTrack data into Home Assistant by monitoring LiveTrack emails, extracting session and trackpoint data, and updating sensors with real-time activity details.